 Bond Premium

 The Office has a bond premium in connection with the issuance of its 2021 Series Special Fee Revenue Bonds.
-The bond premium is being amortized using the straight-line method over life of the bonds.
+The bond premium is being amortized using the effective interest method over the life of the bonds.

 Compensated Absences